cybera/mimir/README.md

 This will make Mimir aware of the dataset's source location and generate import code in `src/datasets/my_dataset.py` or `src/datasets/my_dataset.r` so that you can start working with your dataset right away.
 This will not copy the dataset yet, just creating a R/Python template for it.

 ### Stored somewhere else
-You can import datasets stored in an external cloudprovider using OpenStack.
-You'll need to ensure that you've saved your OpenStack security credentials and sourced them.
-Currently Mimir only supports fetching through Swift, so [ensure you have it installed](https://swift.org/getting-started/#using-the-repl)
+You can import datasets stored in an external cloud provider, such as OpenStack.
+Currently Mimir only supports fetching through OpenStack Swift, so [ensure you have it installed](https://docs.openstack.org/ocata/user-guide/common/cli-install-openstack-command-line-clients.html) and have [configured your OpenStack authentication](https://docs.openstack.org/ocata/user-guide/common/cli-set-environment-variables-using-openstack-rc.html).

 Let's say I have a container called `datasets_container` that hosts my source dataset, `cloud_source.csv`.